 Bethanie Joondanna is at 5 Osborne St Joondanna WA 6060.
-Once you arrive signposting to the entrance to the Clinical Learning Environment is clear.
+Once you arrive signposting to the entrance is clear.

 How do I prepare?
 How will I know if I can visit a resident?

 Please present at the scheduled time.
-In preparation, please be familiar with the general requirements of Bethanie, and the BTTNH project.
-If you not already completed Hand Hygiene Australia's Student Health Practitioner Modules please do so prior to visiting Bethanie.
-Please ensure you carry evidence of your immunisations & police clearance when on placements at Bethanie.
+If you have not already completed Hand Hygiene Australia's Student Health Practitioner Modules please do so prior to visiting Bethanie.
+Please ensure you carry evidence of your immunisations & police clearance when on placement at Bethanie.
 There will be a brief whole group orientation, and directions to meetings with individual residents provided.

 Do I need to ask permission to speak to a resident?

 Residents have already provided written informed consent to interact with students.
 However, you must verbally re-confirm the resident's agreement to meet with you.
 Even if a resident has previously consented to interacting with students, there may be a problem (such as being unwell) on the particular day you attend.
 If it is not possible for you to meet with your scheduled resident, efforts will be made for you to join another student (i.e. to see a resident as part of a group).

 I'd like to write-up my resident's history but they "are a bit vague".

 Opportunities to view the residents' physical and electronic health records are available.
 You MUST have completed the Bethanie IT confidentiality form at the time of your orientation to Bethanie to view electronic health records.
 Please complete the IT confidentiality form if you think you may want to access the resident's electronic health record.
 Remember that assessing a "vague" person's cognition is more important for your learning than determining the details of their documented medical history.

 Most students will be interested in the module learning objectives.
 Thus you may consider